OfficeDev/Microsoft-Teams-Samples/samples/msgext-search-auth-config/csharp/README.md

 # Teams Search Auth Config

 Bot Framework v4 sample for Teams expands the [msgext-search-auth-config](https://github.com/OfficeDev/Microsoft-Teams-Samples/tree/main/samples/msgext-search-auth-config/csharp) sample to include a configuration page and Bot Service authentication.

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to use a Messaging Extension configuration page, as well as how to sign in from a search Messaging Extension.
+This comprehensive C# sample provides a step-by-step guide for building a search-based Messaging Extension in Microsoft Teams that integrates authentication through Azure Active Directory.
+By utilizing the [Bot Framework](https://dev.botframework.com) and Microsoft Graph API, it showcases how to implement secure user sign-in, access user data, and leverage messaging extension capabilities, enhancing the overall user experience.

 In this sample we are assuming the OAuth 2 provider is Azure Active Directory V2 (AADv2) and are utilizing the Microsoft Graph API to retrieve data about the user.
 Check [here](https://docs.microsoft.com/azure/bot-service/bot-builder-authentication) for information about getting an AADv2 application setup for use in Azure Bot Service.
 The scopes used in this sample are the following:

 - `email`
 - `openid`